GRE Preparation Guide 2022 – 2023

-Apart from the traditionally accepted GMAT scores, you may know that business schools have started accepting GRE scores as well.
+Apart from the traditionally accepted GMAT scores, you may know that business schools have started accepting GRE scores as well (How GRE scores and percentiles are calculated).
 This is good news for applicants, for several reasons:

 - Many Indian students who’ve gone through the process of applying for Masters degree already have a GRE score.

 - You can apply to a wider range of programs with a competitive GRE score.

 - The GRE exam fee is lesser than GMAT.